Varun0856/Social-Media-Platform/README.md

 # Welcome to Our GitHub Profile!

 ### 👋 Hi there!
-We're Varun Kulkarni and Utsav Shekhar
+We're Varun Kulkarni,Trigun Gurumurti Tamragouri and Utsav Shekhar

-We're two passionate developers collaborating on an exciting project to create a dynamic social media website.
+We're three passionate developers collaborating on an exciting project to create a dynamic social media website.
 Our goal is to build a platform that connects people, fosters communication, and enhances user experience through innovative features.

 ### 🌟 About Us

 - **Varun Kulkarni**: A full-stack developer with a keen interest in web development, coding, and creating user-friendly interfaces.
+- **Trigun Gurumurti Tamragouri**: A full stack developer, making me well-equipped for both backend and frontend challenges.Also Proficient in DSA in C++.
 - **Utsav Shekhar**: A software engineer with a love for backend development, database management, and ensuring smooth server-side operations.

 ### 🚀 Our Project

 We're working on a social media website that will include: